tietoevry-infra-as-code/terraform-azurerm-vmscaleset/README.md

 This module deploys Windows or Linux virtual machine scale sets with Public / Private Load Balancer support and many other features.

+This module also generates SSH2 Key pair for Linux servers by default, however, it is only recommended to use for dev environment.
+For production environments, please generate your own SSH2 key with a passphrase and input the key by providing the path to the argument `admin_ssh_key_data`.

 These types of resources supported:

 * [Linux Virtual Machine Scale Set](https://www.terraform.io/docs/providers/azurerm/r/linux_virtual_machine_scale_set.html)